-Before trying prescription hair growth preparations that only work for 50 percent of individuals and with continued use, modify your diet and use coconut oil for hair conditioning and styling.
+Before trying prescription hair growth preparations that only work for 50 percent of individuals and with continued use, modify your diet, and use a small amount of coconut oil for hair conditioning and styling.
 The harsh chemicals can cause scalp irritation and even hair growth where hair is not desired.

 DIY Coconut Oil Hair Growth Treatment:

-When massaged into the scalp, coconut oil helps to improve blood circulation, thereby supporting hair growth.
-It is important to massage the coconut oil into the scalp with gentle pressure for 10 minutes, 3 or 4 times per week.
-If you want to just focus on scalp conditioning and hair growth, you will only need 1 teaspoon.
+When massaged into the scalp, coconut oil helps improve blood circulation, thereby supporting hair growth.
+It is important to massage the coconut oil into the scalp with gentle pressure for 10 minutes, three or four times per week.
+If you want to just focus on scalp conditioning and hair growth, you only need one teaspoon.

 However, if you want the benefits of a deep conditioning, follow the steps above.
-Instead of using sandalwood essential oil, add 4 drops of rosemary essential oil, which is known to increase new hair growth over 20 percent.
-Rosemary oil also helps to increase circulation in the scalp, and when used with coconut oil can produce fantastic results.
+Instead of using sandalwood, add four drops of rosemary essential oil, which has been shown to increase new hair growth over 20 percent.
+Rosemary also helps increase circulation in the scalp and when used with coconut oil can produce fantastic results.

-After massaging the oils into the scalp for 10 minutes, place a shower cap on and allow the heat of your body to work with the oils to improve scalp health.
-Follow with a gentle cleanser like this Homemade Rosemary Mint Shampoo.
+After massaging the combination into the scalp for 10 minutes, place a shower cap on, and allow the heat of your body to work the ingredients into your hair to improve scalp health.
+Follow with a gentle cleanser like this homemade rosemary mint shampoo.
 It smells great and is gentle on all hair types.

-Rich with vitamin K and vitamin E, coconut oil helps to reduce dandruff, and make hair follicles healthy.
-These treatments are not just for thinning hair; if you are experiencing hair fall while washing, brushing or style, these treatments with essential oils can help.
+Rich with vitamin K and vitamin E, coconut oil helps reduce dandruff and make hair follicles healthy.
+These treatments are not just for thinning hair.
+If you are experiencing hair falling out while washing, brushing or styling, these treatments can help.

 People have used coconut oil for skin for hundreds of years to fight dandruff.
-This unsightly and often itchy condition can be caused by dry skin conditions, sensitivity to the harsh chemicals in hair care products and commonly yeast-like fungal (Malassezia) infections.
+Research indicates that this unsightly and often itchy condition can be caused by dry skin conditions, sensitivity to the harsh chemicals in hair care products and common yeast-like fungal (Malassezia) infections.

-Many commercial shampoos contain chemicals that are harmful.
+Many commercial cleansers contain chemicals that are harmful.
 These include parabens, propylene glycol, polyethylene glycol, sodium lauryl sulfate and many others.
-Dandruff shampoos are even worse, as they contain ammonium laureth sulfate, magnesium aluminum silicate and selenium sulfide.
+Dandruff cleansers are even worse, as they contain ammonium laureth sulfate, magnesium aluminum silicate and selenium sulfide.

 DIY Coconut Oil Dandruff Treatment:

-Essential oils including lavender, wintergreen, thyme and tea tree, all help to fight fungus and yeast.
-For an intensive dandruff treatment, after washing your hair, mix 2 teaspoons of coconut oil with 5 drops of one of the oils mentioned above, or a combination, and massage into the scalp.
+Essential oils for hair, including lavender, wintergreen, thyme and tea tree, all help fight fungus and yeast.
+For an intensive dandruff treatment, after washing your hair, mix two teaspoons of coconut oil with five drops of one of the ingredients mentioned above, or a combination, and massage into the scalp.

-Then remove the cap and wash with a gentle natural shampoo.
-Repeat this 2 to 3 times per week, or even more often, as desired.
+Then remove the cap, and wash with a gentle natural cleanser.
+Repeat this two to three times per week, or even more often, as desired.
 Just like with the conditioning or hair growth treatment, you can leave it on overnight, but be sure to wear the shower cap to avoid staining your bed linens.

-Coconut oil helps to prevent this type of thermal damage and when its used in the proper amount for your hair length and texture, it works to tame fly aways, frizz and more.
+Coconut oil helps prevent this type of thermal damage, and when it’s used in the proper amount for your hair length and texture, it works to tame flyaways, frizz and more.
 People with thick, curly hair often fight frizz in humid climates.
-Coconut oil helps to tame the frizz by penetrating into the curls.
-It can be applied throughout the day for touch-ups, just be sure to use it sparingly.

 DIY Coconut Oil Recipe for Frizzy Hair:

-Disguise split ends and nourish them at the same time by using just a tiny bit of coconut oil on just the ends.
+Disguise split ends and nourish them at the same time by using just a tiny bit of coconut oil.

 DIY Coconut Oil Hair Detangler:

 Detangling hair is a chore and can often cause breakage.
-Coconut oil improves hair breaking by penetrating the hair shaft.
-It also surrounds the hair and makes it easier to remove knots after washing, or in the evenings.
+A study evaluating the use of coconut oil for hair damage suggests that it improves hair breaking by penetrating the hair shaft.
+It also surrounds the hair and makes it easier to remove knots after washing or in the evenings.

-NOTE: If you have thin or fine hair, apply coconut oil sparingly to hair for styling.
+NOTE: If you have thin or fine hair, or are new to using it on your hair, apply coconut oil sparingly for styling.
 Also, do not apply it to the scalp as this can weigh down the hair.

 5. Lice Prevention and Treatment

 One of the best uses of coconut oil for hair is helping to get rid of lice.
-According to a study published in the European Journal of Pediatrics, a combination of coconut oil and anise spray is more effective than the commonly used prescription lice treatment permethrin.
+A study published in the European Journal of Pediatrics found that a combination of coconut oil and anise spray is more effective than the commonly used prescription lice treatment permethrin.

-In fact, in the controlled study, the coconut oil based spray was 82 percent successful and the permethrin was only 42 percent successful, and 33 of the 50 participants reported scalp irritation when following the conventional treatment.
+In fact, in the controlled study, the coconut oil-based spray was 82 percent successful.
+The permethrin was only 42 percent successful, and 33 of the 50 participants reported scalp irritation when following the conventional treatment.

-Another study published in the Israel Medical Association Journal found greater success, although they added ylang ylang oil to the coconut oil and anise oil combination.
+Another study published in the Israel Medical Association Journal indicates even greater success with this treatment, although researchers added ylang ylang oil to the coconut oil and anise oil combination.
 The treatment was successful in 92.3 percent of children and caused no serious side effects.

-Because coconut oil penetrates the hair shaft and the scalp, it helps to repel lice and can keep their eggs from attaching to the hair.
-With the addition of essential oils including ylang ylang, tea tree and anise, lice don’t have a chance.
+Because coconut oil penetrates the hair shaft and scalp, it helps repel lice and can keep their eggs from attaching to the hair.
+With the addition of ylang ylang, tea tree and anise, lice doesn’t have a chance.

 DIY Coconut Oil Lice Treatment:

-As with most lice treatments, the process needs to be repeated every 5–10 days for a couple of weeks.
-This helps to ensure that all lice and their eggs are eradicated.
-Between treatments, comb hair morning and night with a fine toothcomb, and use coconut oil as a leave-in conditioner.
+As with most lice treatments, the process needs to be repeated every five to 10 days for a couple of weeks.
+This helps ensure that all lice and their eggs are eradicated.
+Between treatments, comb hair morning and night with a fine-tooth comb, and use coconut oil as a leave-in conditioner.

-As coconut oil both repels and kills lice, at the first notification of a lice outbreak, start using coconut oil as a leave-in conditioner.
+As coconut oil both repels and kills lice, at the first notification of a lice outbreak, start using coconut oil as a leave-in treatment.

 6. UV Damage Prevention

-According to research published in Pharmacognosy Research, coconut oil has an SPF value of 8, making it one of the most effective nonvolatile oils in this regard.
+Research published in Pharmacognosy Research suggests that coconut oil has an SPF value of 8, making it one of the most effective nonvolatile oils in this regard.
 You can rub coconut oil into your scalp and hair when out in the sun to reduce the risk of UV damage.

-On top of that, coconut oil can help to protect your hair from UV damage by providing moisture deep within the structure of your hair and by reducing protein loss.
+On top of that, coconut oil can help protect your hair from UV damage by providing moisture deep within the structure of your hair and reducing protein loss.